 If you are interested in learning about how Netflix became a successful business, then you won’t find a better book than this.

-But if you are expecting lots of lessons, then I won’t highly recommend it.
+But if you expect lots of lessons, I won’t highly recommend it.

 There are lots of filler stories that won’t help you much.